sknadig/deep_asr/README.md

-# asr
+# ASR
-my learnings on implementing deep ASR models
+This is a repository to document my learnings on implementing various deep ASR models.